LucasJanin/Flickr2DayOne/README.md

 # Flickr2DayOne

 After being present for many years on [Flickr](https://www.flickr.com/photos/lucas3d), I decided to import all my 980 photos with descriptions, GPS, tags and comments on Day One.
-I didn't find a solution for this process, so I decided to use my favourite tool, Node Red to code it.
+I didn't find a solution for this process, so I decided to use my favourite tool, Node-Red.

 ![Flickr2DayOne Flow](Flickr2DayOne_flow.png)